ILoveAzure-cloud/ILA-Manifest/main/howtopart/howtopart.md

 ## Introduction

-Everyone who feels that sharing or acquiring knowledge about #Microsoft Azure# is welcome in the initiative.
+Everyone who feels that sharing or acquiring knowledge about *Microsoft Azure* is a good practice is welcome in the initiative.

 If you just want to attend the video contents, you're welcome on the [YouTube channel](../WhereIs/channel.html)